 4) Play with a cue stick that has chalk on its tip before every shot as a tip with no chalk will cause the cue stick to slip-that's no fun and you look like a fool.

-4A) Be sure not to let stick move around between your fingers...have the cue stick firmly positioned in a curled up finger that doesn't allow stick to move around.
+4A) Be sure not to let the cue stick move around between your fingers...have the cue stick firmly positioned in a curled up finger that doesn't allow the stick to move around.

 5) Shoot the cue ball softly as the result from this will impress you immediately and improve your game.